Furudtumme/Java-Practice/README.md

 16) The algorithm of ivisibility by 3 or 5.
 17) The algorithm number control system.
 18) The algorithm that determines whether water is solid, liquid or gas based on its temperature and writes it to the screen.
 19) The algorithm that prints the number of digits between 0 and 99,999 entered from the keyboard.
 20) The algorithm that calculates income assistance for families with children.
+21) The algorithm that determines salary based on working hours.